 Do not cross risk of injury.

-F Grass is located in Harbour Green Park at Coal Harbour.
+F Grass is no longer on display.
+F Grass was located in Harbour Green Park at Coal Harbour.

 |Activities(22)||Monuments(2)||Wild Animals||Picnic Areas(6)||Coal Harbour||Bus Loop|